n-raghu/fk-subscribili/README.md

 > python client.py

 3. Choose Operation(POST/DELETE/DOWNLOAD)
-> POST - Will have to mention the name of the file to be POSTED.
+- POST - Will have to mention the name of the file to be POSTED
-> DELETE - Latest image will be deleted from all the social networking sites
+- DELETE - Latest image will be deleted from all the social networking sites
-> DOWNLOAD - Latest image will be downloaded from all the social networking sites in **zip** format
+- DOWNLOAD - Latest image will be downloaded from all the social networking sites in **zip** format